Magyar57/mugOS/Docs/Building.md

 ### Run

-Once the OS is compiled, run it (emulate it) in QEMU, by executing: `qemu-system-i386 -fda build/floppy.img`
+Once the OS is compiled, run it (emulate it) in QEMU, by executing: `qemu-system-i386 -drive", "file=${workspaceFolder}/build/floppy.img,format=raw,if=floppy`

 ### Debugging...

 #### ...
 With Bochs

-To debug the OS, you can use bochs: `bochs-debugger -f Debuggers/Bochs.cfg`.
+To debug the OS, you can use bochs: `bochs-debugger -f Environment/Bochs.cfg`.

 #### ...
 With gdb